esamattis/piler/README.md

 <div class="version">
 This is the documentation for unstable master branch.
-For the stable see the <a href="http://epeli.github.com/node-pile">homepage</a>.
+For the stable release see the <a href="http://epeli.github.com/node-pile">homepage</a>.
 </div>

 # Piler

-*Note: node-pile was just renamed to Piler.
-Links on this Github page will broken until the next release.
-For current docs see the [homepage](http://epeli.github.com/node-pile).*

 Feature hilights

-  * Minify and concatenate JS and CSS
+  * Minify and concatenate JS and CSS for fast page loads
   * Tag rendering
   * Namespaces
   * Transparent preprocessors